DerickW126/DerickW126/README.md

 ## About Me 🚀

-I'm an enthiusiatic, motivated CS student at Columbia University, with passion and project expereinces in **machine learning, backend engineering, and databases**
+I'm an enthiusiatic, motivated CS student at Columbia University, with passion and project expereinces in **machine learning, software engineering, and databases**

-- 🌱 Currently learning: **PostgreSQL**
-- 🔭 Working on: **An app that helps volleyball player host events and manage registration!**
+I'm currently developing and maintaing an app that helps volleyball player create pickup events and manage registration!
+Find it here: https://apps.apple.com/us/app/%E6%89%93%E6%8E%92%E7%90%83%E5%90%A7/id6702006209

 - 🌍 Languages: **C++, Python, Java, Mandarin Chinese, English**
 - 📫 How to reach me: **derickwang2005@gmail.com or sw4015@columbia.edu**
-- ⚡ Fun fact: **I'm a volleyball setter :)**

 ## My Skills 🧠